jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 Kerberoast:
 --
 Native Windows Event Logging can be used to detect and alert the execution of the Kerberoast attack technique.
-For the robustness of this Alert Detection Strategy to succeed, the Domain Controllers’ advanced security auditing policy, will need to be configured and enabled to log the Kerberos Authentication Service and Service Ticket Operations.
+For the robustness of this Detection to succeed, the Domain Controllers’ advanced security auditing policy, will need to be configured and enabled to log the Kerberos Authentication Service and Service Ticket Operations.
 This will allow the Domain Controller to log Kerberos Service Ticket requests.

 ***Windows Event ID 4769:*** *Kerberos service ticket was requested*